 Bernard Reginster is Romeo Elton Professor of Natural Theology and Professor of Philosophy.
 He studied philosophy and psychology at the University of Louvain (Belgium) and Münster (Germany), and music at the Académies of Uccle and Bouillon (Belgium).
 He earned his PhD in philosophy from the University of Pennsylvania.
-He has been teaching at Brown University since 1994 and has been the recipient of a Laurence S. Rockefeller Fellowship, Princeton University Center for Human Values (1997), a National Humanities Center Fellowship (2000), a Cogut Center for the Humanities Faculty Fellowship, Brown University (2007), and a John Rowe Workman Award for Excellence in Teaching in the Humanities from Brown University.
+He has been teaching at Brown University since 1994 where he received a John Rowe Workman Award for Excellence in Teaching in the Humanities.
+He reveived a Laurence S. Rockefeller Fellowship, Princeton University Center for Human Values, a National Humanities Center Fellowship, and a Cogut Center for the Humanities Faculty Fellowship, Brown University.
 As Chesler-Mallow Senior Faculty Research Fellow at the Pembroke Center, he also directed the Pembroke Seminar in 2007-08.
-He was an Affiliate Scholar at the Boston Psychoanalytic Society and Institute in 2004-5 and received an Erikson Scholarship from the Erikson Institute at the Austen Riggs Center in 2010 where has has served on the Council of Scholars since 2011.
-He founded the Program for Ethical Inquiry at Brown University in 2011, which he directed until 2021.
-Most recently, he was the 2023-24 John Findlay Visiting Professor at Boston University.
+He trained an Affiliate Scholar at the Boston Psychoanalytic Society and Institute and received an Erikson Scholarship from the Erikson Institute at the Austen Riggs Center where he now serves on the Council of Scholars.
+He chaired the department of philosophy at Brown for 11 years and he also founded the Program for Ethical Inquiry at Brown University in 2011, which he directed until 2021.
+He was most recently the John Findlay Visiting Professor at Boston University.

 | Reginster, Bernard.
 "Affirmation and Absurdity."
 Philos Phenomenol Res, vol. 92, no. 3, 2016, pp. 785-791. |